popova-mariia/tp/docs/DeveloperGuide.md

     * System informs Nurse that the deletion has been cancelled.
     * Use case ends.

+* 4b.
+Nurse types unrecognised, non-command input for confirmation.
+  * 4b1.
+System re-prompts Nurse to confirm deletion (expects yes or no).
+  * 4b2.
+Steps 4 continues until a valid response is provided.
+  * Use case resumes from 5 (if yes) or 4a (if no).

+* 4c.
+Nurse requests for another command.
+  * 4c1.
+System assumes the deletion has been abandoned.
+  * 4c2.
+System cancels the deletion request without deleting any patient.
+  * Use case ends.

 **Use case 3: Find a patient by name**

 **Goal: Search for a patient’s record by their name.**